0venBurn/leetcode-journey/python/leetcode-1929-concatentation-of-array-python.md

 - This problem is fairly easy once you know what a concatenation is in which in basic terms is the joining of two things
 - This problem wants us to concatenate the given array to itself.
-- Possible solution for this is to just use the "+" operator in python however for the sake of modificatoin a nested loop with the range defined for the number of concatenations to take place is probably preferable given that if this question asked for three concatenations you could just change
+- Possible solution for this is to just use the "+" operator in python however for the sake of modification a nested loop with the range defined for the number of concatenations to take place is probably preferable given that if this question asked for three concatenations you could just change

 ```python
 for concat in range(2)